indieweb/wordpress-micropub/readme.txt

 into markdown and saved to readme.md.

 == Changelog ==

+= 2.2.3 (2020-09-08 ) =
+* Deduplicated endpoint test code from endpoint and media endpoint classes.
+* Removed error suppression revealing several notices that had been hidden.
+Fixed warning notices.
+* Abstract request for scope and response into functions to avoid calling the actual filter as this may be deprecated in future.
+* Switch check in permissions to whether a user was logged in.

 = 2.2.2 (2020-08-23 ) =
 * Fixed and updated testing environment